Cricklewood Lease Extension - Free Consultation

 Decision in Brent

-An example of a Freehold Enfranchisement matter before the tribunal for a Cricklewood flat is 73 and 73a St. Pauls Avenue in October 2013. the Tribunal held in accordance with section32 and Schedule 6 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the enfranchisement was fifty three thousand three hundred and sixty one pounds (£53,361.00) This case was in relation to 2 flats.
-The remaining number of years on the lease was 64.61 and 67.18.
+An example of a Freehold Enfranchisement matter before the tribunal for a Cricklewood residence is 73 and 73a St. Pauls Avenue in October 2013. the Tribunal held in accordance with section32 and Schedule 6 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the enfranchisement was fifty three thousand three hundred and sixty one pounds (£53,361.00) This case was in relation to 2 flats.
+The unexpired term was 64.61 and 67.18.